shirleyxliao/Uncertainty-in-the-Design-Stage-of-Two-Stage-Bayesian-Propensity-Score-Analysis/README.md

 # Data generation
 ## data.generation.R

 Generates 200 datasets following specifications outlined in the Simulation Data Generation section.
-In order to create the 4 "different" sets of replicated datasets in confound_data.R, instru_data.R, instru_prog_data.R, and instru_prog_noise_data.R, we may toggle the number of instrumental/prognostic/noise variables which are included in the covariate matrix output, though the core data generating mechanism is always the same.
+In order to create the 4 data generating mechanisms under which 200 sets of replicated datasets are simulated, we may toggle the number of instrumental/prognostic/noise variables which are included in the covariate matrix output, though the core data generating mechanism is always the same.

-## confound_data.R, instru_data.R, instru_prog_data.R, instru_prog_noise_data.R

-Each contain 200 datasets generated with data.generation.R in a list form.
-Each dataset is a list consisting of outcome (vector), treatment (vector), truePS (vector) and covariates.
-Covariates are the only point of difference between these four files, as confound_data.R includes only confounders, instru_data.R includes confounders and instrumental variables, instru_prog_data.R includes confounders, instrumental and prognostic variables and instru_prog_noise_data.R includes confounders, instrumental, prognostic and noise variables.

 # Run code
 ## designfunction.R